Audrey Lu

 Audrey Lu (born August 30, 2002) is an American pair skater.
-With her skating partner, Misha Mitrofanov, she is the 2022 Four Continents champion, 2021 CS Golden Spin of Zagreb champion, 2018 CS U.S. International Classic silver medalist, and 2022 U.S. national bronze medalist.
+With her former skating partner, Misha Mitrofanov, she is the 2022 Four Continents champion, 2021 CS Golden Spin of Zagreb champion, 2018 CS U.S. International Classic silver medalist, and 2022 U.S. national bronze medalist.

 Personal life

 Lu was born on August 30, 2002, in Dallas, Texas.
 She attended Spring Creek Academy in Plano, Texas.
 She graduated from Spring Creek Academy as a Salutatorian.
 She is attending the University of California, Los Angeles.

 Career

 Early years

 Lu began learning to skate in 2007.
 She won the 2015 Southwestern Regional Championships.
 She placed seventh in the juvenile ladies' event at the 2015 U.S. Championships and sixth in the intermediate category at the 2016 U.S. Championships.

 2016–2017 season

 Lu's pair skating career began when she teamed up with Misha Mitrofanov in May 2016.
 Making their international debut, the pair placed twelfth at an ISU Junior Grand Prix (JGP) event in the Czech Republic in September 2016.
 Their season came to an end in November, after Mitrofanov dislocated his shoulder at the Midwestern Sectional Championships.
 He underwent shoulder surgery and resumed training after six months.